ReneG-AI/github.io/README.md

 - Edge (latest)
 - Mobile browsers (iOS Safari, Android Chrome)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For questions about this project, please contact:
+For questions about this project, please contact René García through the contact form on the website.

-- Email: contact@renegarcia-educa.com
+---

-Last updated: May 2024
+Last updated: March 2024